Colley-K/Time_series_forecasting/README.md

 ## 2. EDA
 [EDA Notebooks](https://github.com/Colley-K/Time_series_forecasting/tree/master/2.%20EDA)

-#### Problems Encountered:
+#### Bumps in the Road:
-PROBLEM 1.
-The further back you modelled, the less it represented the trend and seasonality of the current year.
+**PROBLEM 1:** The further back you modelled, the less it represented the trend and seasonality of the current year.
 >
 >**WHY?**
 >